plumed-tutorials/plumed-tutorials/contribute.md

 url: the location to download your zip archive from goes here
 instructors: your name/s
 title: the title of your lesson
-resources:
-  - title: the title for your first video
-    description: a description of what is contained in your video
-    type: video
-    location: the embed link for the video you would like to share
-  - title: the title for your notebook
-    description: a description of the notebook that you are sharing
-    type: notebook
-    location: the location of the notebook in the zip file you uploaded
 ```

 Once you have prepared this file email it to the <b><a href="mailto:plumed.nest@gmail.com">plumed.nest@gmail.com</a></b> and one of the PLUMED consortium coordinators will
 ensure that your content is loaded into the site.
 The instruction page for your lesson is created from the README.md file you provide.
 The list of additional
 resources, video pages and notebook pages are generated automatically from the information you provide in the yaml file

-Once your content is loaded on the PLUMED-SCHOOL site, the lesson will upload if you edit the README.md file or the jupyter notebooks that are in zip archive whose link you shared with us.
+Once your content is loaded on the PLUMED-SCHOOL site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
-If you wish to list additional jupyter notebooks or videos on your pages you will need to contact the PLUMED developers in order to update your yaml file.
+If for some reason you need to change teh location of zip file you will will need to contact the PLUMED developers in order to update your yaml file.

 __Please note that:__